 Here are other simple ways to figure out how to address your own concerns:

-- Take walks around your neighborhood or through the woods.
-Nature is AMAZING for a worried brain.
+- Spend time in nature | Take a walk around your neighborhood or through the woods—nature does wonders for a worried brain.

-- Focus on your breath with daily breathing exercises or during a daily mindfulness practice.
+- Practice mindful breathing | Focus on your breath during daily exercises or set aside a few moments for mindfulness each day.

-- Talk to an adult family member, close friend or listening partner.
+- Talk it out | Share your thoughts with a trusted family member, close friend, or listening partner.

 2. Have Essential Conversations

-Dr. Abigail Gerwitz, the author of “When the World Feels Like a Scary Place: Essential Conversations for Anxious Parents and Worried Kids,” encourages parents to pick a specific time every day to talk to their kids.
+Dr. Abigail Gewirtz, author of When the World Feels Like a Scary Place: Essential Conversations for Anxious Parents and Worried Kids, emphasizes the importance of setting aside a specific time each day to talk with your kids.

-PSSST: If you need easy activities to do with your child so he or she will open up, here is a free download of Quiet Time Activities.
+Related: If you need easy activities to do with your child so he or she will open up, here is a free download of Quiet Time Activities.

 Another great tip when having essential conversations about change and uncertainty is to become a good active listener.